ariksman/ResultStudioWPF/README.md

 ### Authors
 Antti Riksman

-If debugging is the process of removing software bugs, then programming must be the process of putting them in.
+'If debugging is the process of removing software bugs, then programming must be the process of putting them in.'